calyxium-lang/book/src/ch01-01-installation.md

 The first step is to install Calyxium.
 We'll download Calyxium through `calyxup`, a command line tool for managing Calyxium versions and associated tools.
 You’ll need an internet connection for the download.

-> Note: if you perfer not to use `calyxup` for some reason, please see the
+> Note: if you prefer not to use `calyxup` for some reason, please see the
 > [Other Calyxium Installation Methods page](#) for more options.

 The following steps install the latest stable version of Calyxium, which is compatible with all of the book's examples.